factoryfx/factoryfx/docu/src/main/java/io/github/factoryfx/docu/motivation/README.md

 ### Performance

-The before-mention business objects would - in most real-life systems - be hosted in databases, be it relations or no-SQL or whatever.
+The before-mention business objects would - in most real-life systems - be hosted in a relational  or NoSQL databases.
 Those system include various costly indirections, at least the protocol overhead to move the data from one address space to the other, in most cases I/O subsystem involvement.
 In factoryFX, the data would direclty reside in the business objects needing it.
 The business objects themselves carry all dependencies needed to fulfill their contracts.
 All those are hosted in-memory in the same address space without any need to synchronize, which is basically the highest-performance